hipe/tmx/zerk/doc/issues/015-option-parsing.md

 ## algorithm overview & objectives

+here we introduce the key characters of the algorithm and discuss what we want out of it in plain language before we present it in pseudocode.

 ### the option parser

 the option parser is generally all the the primitives in the scope stack